ffirg/openshift/README.md

 $ create-ose3-mlbparks-app.sh
 ```

-Created the visually appealing MLBParks example.
+Creates the visually appealing MLBParks example.
 Overlays baseball venues on to Google Maps.
 MongoDB is used for the back-end database, so this demonstrates a multi-tiered application.

 ```